okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EFS-App.md

 ## Enabling EFS

 Heading to the AWS console.
-Head to the EFS page.
+Head to the EFS page and create EFS.
+By default, it will try attach it to whateever VPC is available.

+**Ensure that you attach the correct security groups that we are using for Kubernetes and not the default.**